BetaHuhn/electron-window-controls/README.md

 VueTitlebar.useBrowserWindow(win)
 ```

-And then use the methods in the Vue renderer:
+And then use the provided methods in the Vue renderer:

 ```vue
 <script>